ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 Here's a little explanation for the column titles:

 - **PR**: Contains a short but meaningful name for the PR so that you know what this PR is about and which keys it includes.
-- **Approved**: Receives a checkmark once the Localizatin Manager has approved the PR.
+- **Approved**: Receives a checkmark once the Localization Manager has approved the PR.
-- **Merged**: Receives a checkmark once the PR was merged into the `l10n` branch by the delopment team.
+- **Merged**: Receives a checkmark once the PR was merged into the `l10n` branch by the development team.
 - **Translation date**: Contains the date the keys will be processed by the UI writers.
 - **Merged back**: Receives a checkmark once the PR of PhraseApp with new translations was merged back into the `l10n` branch by the development team.
 - **Comment**: Contains comments if needed, e.g. a reminder that keys in PhraseApp need to be deleted once the PR is merged.